-Investment assets shall not depreciated, but shall be valued in line with the valuation period.
+Investment assets shall not depreciated, but shall be fair valued at every reporting period.
 Investment assets shall be recorded in the Statement of Financial Position at such fair value.
 Adjustments to the previous year's recorded fair value shall be accounted for as either gains (revenues) or losses (expenses) in the accounting records of the department or service controlling the assets concerned.